 For example, the number of CPU cores on each g6s dedicated host is 52.
 If you set the CPU overprovisioning ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416.

 - Set the Duration parameter and select the Enable Auto-renewal option based on your business requirements.

 - Read and agree to the Dedicated Host Terms of Service.

 - In the lower-right corner, confirm the cost next to Total and click Preview.

 - In the Preview dialog box, confirm the configurations and click Create Order.

-- On the page that appears, follow the instructions to complete the payment.
+- On the page that appears, complete the payment as prompted.